 Many compact cameras do not fit these criteria, being more compact rangefinder cameras.
 A good example of this would be the excellent Canon G7 X. I’ve had a G10 and G16 in the past, which although solid performers, can only be used from a pouch, making them less flexible or suitable for cold weather use (pouches are good, but they add a few steps to the process of taking a shot that often results in shots not being taken at all).

-- Image Quality: For me this appears low on my list for a reason, in that with even a medium quality well established consumer camera - an AK47 camera - you can still get great photos that tell your story at a low cost, making the camera almost disposable (you can easily make several thousand pounds of profit from a hundred pound camera).
+For me, this appears low on my list for a reason, in that with even a medium quality well-established consumer camera - an AK47 camera - you can still get great photos that tell your story at a low cost, making the camera almost disposable (you can easily make several thousand pounds of profit from a hundred-pound camera).
 On the flip side, a state of the art, all singing and all dancing camera, the one all the nerds are talking about, is at the bleeding edge of innovation but you pay the price for this (and this cost is often not recouped in great overall performance).

 Buying A Camera